tracynle/pokemon_mgmt/README.md

 Demonstrating my understanding and Redux flow, this app stores Pokemons and Trainers.
 You can add, delete, and search Pokemon and Trainers.

-How to run server: npm start
+## How to run server:
+In main folder enter: `npm start`

+Path: /Users/tracynle/Bootcamp/pokemon_mgmt